What to wear and carry when hillwalking in Snowdonia, the Lake District or Scotland

 8. A whistle.
 Usually marketed as a safety or survival whistle, this cheap accessory (less than £5) might just save your life if you get into trouble and cannot move due to being trapped or injured.
 A safety whistle is intended to be heard, so make sure the one you use can generate at least 100dB and that it can be attached to your back-pack or hung round your neck with a lanyard.
 The International distress signal is six blasts repeated with an interval of one minute between each series of six blasts.
 The response from a rescuer should be three whistles in reply.
 Keep repeating six whistle blasts so that your location can be determined, right up to the point when you can see your rescuer.

 9. Waterproof overtrousers.
 Wearing water resistant walking trousers is all well and good for passing showers, but if there's any chance of more persistent rain, carrying a small, lightweight pack of breathable, waterproof overtrousers will keep you dry and comfortable, and will stop rain running down your legs and into the tops of your boots.
 Full-zip overtrousers are by far the best as they allow you to wrap and zip them on without having to sit down or remove your boots.
 The side zips also allow access to your walking trouser pockets, and double-up as full-length vents between showers.
-Having been so impressed with the breathability and lightness of my Marmot PreCip waterproof jacket, I bought a pair of Marmot PreCip NanoPro waterproof overtrousers weighing just 377g.
+Having been so impressed with the breathability and lightness of my Marmot PreCip waterproof jacket, I bought a pair of Marmot PreCip full-zip waterproof overtrousers weighing just 320g.